Dr. Alex Stone, DPT, CSCS

 This method incorporates both negative pressure and movements.
 It can take different forms.

-For example, you can use rubber cuppers that create weak suction allowing you to glide the cup over the skin (usually the skin is oiled).
+For example, you can use rubber cuppers that create weak suction, allowing you to glide the cup over the skin (usually, the skin is oiled).

-achedaway cupper red light therapy device
+an achedaway cupper device with internal red light therapy on a person's skin

 All these methods represent a type of cupping known as “Dry Cupping.”
 This type of cupping is non-aggressive.
 There is also “Wet Cupping,” where incisions are made over the Dry Cupping areas, and new cups are placed over the cuttings.